Redistricting in Texas: Civil rights era (1960s)

 On March 26, 1962, the Supreme Court of the United States held in Baker v.
 Carr that redistricting qualifies as a justiciable question under the equal protection clause of the Fourteenth Amendment, thus enabling federal courts to hear Fourteenth Amendment-based redistricting cases.
-In 1963, a Federal Court ruled in Bush v.
-Martin that Texas' congressional districts violated the "one man, one vote" principle, ordering them to be redrawn.
-Democratic governor John Connally refused to comply with this order, and the state appealed to the Supreme Court.
-Texas lost its appeal, and the Court ordered the Texas Legislature to redraw its congressional districts.
-A lower trial court had previously ordered all of Texas' congressional seats to be filled at-large for the 1964 elections, but the Supreme Court allowed the state to ask for relief from this order.
-The lower court granted this request given Texas' upcoming primary elections, allowing the elections to be held under the old lines.
-The Texas Legislature enacted new congressional districts in 1965, giving additional districts to both Dallas and Houston, in line with the court's equal representation requirements.
-These districts were ruled constitutional, but the legislature revised a few districts in 1967.
+In 1963, George H. W. Bush, as the head of the Harris County Republican Party, sued the state in Bush v.
+Martin.
+He argued that Texas's congressional districts violated the "one man, one vote" principle, which states that legislative districts should be apportioned equal population, and the courts ordered them to be redrawn.
+For example, by 1962, the 5th congressional district, encompassing all of Dallas County, had become the most populous congressional district in the country.
+It had over five times the population of the country's least populated congressional district at the time.
+Democratic governor John Connally refused to comply with the Houston court's order, and the state appealed to the Supreme Court.
+Texas lost its appeal, and the Court ordered the legislature to redraw its congressional districts.
+A lower trial court had previously ordered all of Texas's congressional seats to be filled at-large for the 1964 elections, but the Supreme Court allowed the state to ask for relief from this order.
+The lower court granted this request given Texas's upcoming primary elections, allowing the elections to be held under the old lines.

+The Houston court gave the legislature the same threat of at-large elections in 1966 should it fail to pass constitutional maps beforehand.
+The legislature instructed the Texas Legislative Council to study redistricting to comply with court orders.
+The council created two possible maps, each providing the urban counties more equitable apportionment.
+The legislature modified these plans, especially the Harris County districts, enacting a map supported by State Representative Bob Eckhardt and George Bush which created districts for both men to run in.
+Additionally, the new maps split Midland and Ector Counties into separate districts as an apparent response to Republican Ed Foreman's victory in the 16th district in the 1962 elections.
+His victory had relied on the heavy Republican lean of both counties.
+The Texas Legislature enacted new congressional districts in May 1965.
+These districts were ruled constitutional, but the legislature revised a few districts in 1967 because the court had forced the plan to only be in effect for the 1966 elections.